2i2c-org/2i2c-org.github.io/content/posts/hello-world/index.md

 With all of that in mind, what is 2i2c actually going to do?
 We are still working out the details, but here's a rough picture:

 Offer [**hosted interactive computing environments on cloud infrastructure**](/infrastructure).
-These will [be entirely open source][/right-to-replicate] and vendor-neutral, and customizable for the communities that are using them.
+These will [be entirely open source](/right-to-replicate) and vendor-neutral, and customizable for the communities that are using them.
 They'll be offered either as a fee-for-service model and/or subsidized through grants and donations.
 We wish to build upon the success of JupyterHub as a gateway to computational resources and environments, learning environments, and communities of users.
-For more information about the vision and values of our hosted infrastructure, see [the 2i2c **right to fork** document][/right-to-replicate].
+For more information about the vision and values of our hosted infrastructure, see [the 2i2c **Right to Replicate** document](/right-to-replicate).

 Provide [**collaboration and development for interactive computing in research and education**](/infrastructure#research-development-hubs).
 Beyond providing hub infrastructure, there are many ways in which solving problems in research and education can lead to better tools, infrastructure, and workflows in the open source community.
 For example - how can we generalize a community's solution to scalable computing so that it can be useful for other use-cases as well?
 We hope that 2i2c can be an aggregator and integrator of many perspectives in research and education, and build tools that are maximally useful across communities.